tomasfmg/tomasfmg.github.io/_posts/2020-06-14-firstpost.markdown

 After some initial barriers, I feel much more confident writing code on a brooader aspect, as I learned a lot from my mentors.
 I would already like to thamk them for several valuable lessons.
 Couldn't be more excited for the next months under their supervision.

-The next steps are to finish all possible pais of functions and sets that are used in `MOI` and to start documentation that fits the community guidelines.
+The next steps are to finish all possible pairs of functions and sets that are used in `MOI` and to start documentation that fits the community guidelines.